ICodeforfun-eng/LUNAS_ARCADE/README.md

 # LUNAS_ARCADE
-This is a game website with many things always updating but still in beta beta v.0.1
+This is a game website to get good games during school and when bored beta v.0.1

 VISIT THE OFFICAL WEBSITE